sematext/docs/docs/logs/faq.md

 ### Are logs shipped to Logs App ever rejected?

-When you pick a Daily Volume we automatically set another logging system property called *Max* Daily Volume.
-By default we set it to 2x the selected Daily Volume.
-When this limit is hit, our centralized logging management solution will stop accepting new logs for that Logs App until the next day (00:00 UTC).
+When you pick a Selected Daily Volume we automatically set another Logs App setting called Daily Volume Limit.
+By default we set it to 2x the Selected Daily Volume.
+When this Daily Volume Limit is reached, your Logs App will stop accepting new logs until the next day (00:00 UTC).
+In other words, you can go over Selected Daily Volume, but the Daily Volume Limit is a hard limit.
- This Max Daily Volume is adjustable, so you can set it to whichever value you'd like.
+You can change the Daily Volume Limit at any time and can set it to any value greater or equal to Selected Daily Volume.

-This Max Daily Volume limit prevents run-away logging from causing over-billing.
-Logs App will send email notifications before this limit is reached.
+This Daily Volume Limit prevents run-away logging from causing over-billing.
+Logs App will send email notifications before this limit is reached, so if you need to temporarily increase it, you can do that without losing any logs.

 ### What is the maximum log size Logs App will accept?